ianfromdover/ianfromdover/keyboards/README.md

 # The Izumi Layout

 *Izumi is a 42-key layout.* Design Principles:
-- derived from the Miryoku layout
+- derived from the Miryoku and Callum layouts
     - includes all keys found on a TKL layout
     - use layers instead of reaching
     - use sticky keys instead of holding
     - use the home positions as much as possible
     - make use of the thumbs
-- if a thumb key is held down, the corresponding hand's home row becomes modifiers that can be held down as well
+- if a thumb key is held down, the corresponding hand's home row becomes modifiers that can be held down as well when appropriate
-- qwerty layer for gaming and Unity viewport control
+- qwerty layer for mouse control, gaming and Unity viewport control
 - navigation layer includes arrow keys, `home`, `end`, that you can pair with shift and meta key, `copy`, `paste`, and window toggling
 - favourite feature: control music volume and playback directly from the home row
 - ergonomics determined by this chart from the colemak github: